Military helicopter: Low intensity warfare

 In counter-insurgency (COIN) warfare, the government force establishes its presence in permanent or temporary military bases from which to mount patrols and convoys.
 The government forces seek to deter the insurgent forces from operating, and to capture or kill those that do.
 The operation of forces from fixed bases linked by a fixed network of roads becomes a weakness.
 Emplaced insurgents and local sympathisers may observe such facilities covertly and gather intelligence on the schedules and routes of patrols and convoys.
 With this intelligence the insurgents can time their operations to avoid the COIN forces or plan ambushes to engage them, depending on their own tactical situation.

 Helicopters return a measure of surprise and tactical flexibility to the COIN commander.
 Patrols need not start and end in the same place (the main entrance of the local compound), nor do supply convoys need follow the same roads and highways.
 During the Rhodesian Bush War, the Rhodesian military developed and refined "Fireforce" tactics, using small flights of light helicopters, the helicopters would be equipped as gunships to directly attack insurgents with aerial gunfire and also as either an airborne command/observation post or troop transport.
 Once contact had been established against enemy guerillas paratroopers would be dropped by a Dakota and act as "beaters" to drive the guerillas into stop groups landed by the helicopters.

 During the Troubles, the Provisional Irish Republican Army (IRA) became adept at avoiding conventional, fixed roadblocks and patrols.
 To prevent predictable patterns, the patrols were deployed by helicopter, known as Eagle Patrols, and were then able to disrupt the IRA's ability to move personnel and arms.
 In the aftermath of the American invasion of Iraq helicopters have been used as aerial supply trucks and troop transports to prevent exposure to ambushes set by the Iraqi insurgency.

 Due to the cost and complexity of training and support requirements, insurgent forces rarely have access to helicopters.

 Manufacturers

-The major Western European helicopter manufacturers are now Leonardo_S.p.A. (formerly AgustaWestland) and Eurocopter Group.
-In America, the three large remaining companies are Boeing (Boeing Vertol and McDonnell Douglas), Bell Helicopter and Sikorsky Aircraft.
+The major Western European helicopter manufacturers are Leonardo S.p.A. (formerly AgustaWestland) and Eurocopter Group.
+In North America, the three primary manufacturers are Boeing (Boeing Vertol and McDonnell Douglas), Bell Helicopter and Sikorsky Aircraft.